You and your spouse were partners.

 You’ve heard that because California is a Community Property state, spouses split everything 50-50, but you don't know how to decipher community property vs separate property, how to untangle assets or debts that have been co-mingled during the course of your marriage and whether or not you and your spouse actually get a say in how to divide your property and debts in a fair and equitable way.

-You also want to make sure that all the income you worked so hard to earn doesn’t wind up getting wasted on divorce attorneys and outrageous legal fees.
+You also want to make sure that all the income you worked so hard to earn doesn’t wind up getting wasted on a divorce attorney and outrageous legal fees.

 What is Community Property in California Divorce?